aiven/devportal/docs/community/documentation/tips-tricks/renaming-files.rst

     /docs/products/flink/howto/real-time-alerting-solution-cli.html    /docs/products/flink/howto/real-time-alerting-solution.html

 If you are moving or renaming a file, put the old and new URLs into the file.
 If you are deleting a file, use the old URL and choose a good alternative landing place, such as a similar article, or a section homepage.
+This is a test `this <https://www.researchgate.net/publication/2926068>`_.

 .. tip:: You can also create shortcut convenience URLs, but please use these sparingly.